 You have two options – throw out the foods with unwanted ingredients or just note to not buy those foods again on your next trip to the grocery store.

-Start reading labels
+Start reading labels for an ADHD Diet

 Trips to the grocery store will now involve reading labels(the Feingold Association has a nice downloadable list to purchase if you are cutting out dyes and preservatives, as well as gluten and casein).

 If your kids are old enough, have them start reading labels.
 I let my kids pick snacks only if they meet our tough standards of gluten free, corn free, soy free, dye free and harmful sweeteners.
 They do a lot of label reading!

 Now, I never advocate being sneaky, but I have found the less I talk about what we are getting rid of the better.